-In terms of the provisions of Section 124 and 125 of the Companies Act 2013 read with the provisionsof Investor Education and Protection Fund (Accounting Audit Transfer and Refund) Rules2016/Investor Education and Protection Fund (Awareness and Protection of Investors) Rules2001 since the Company has not completed seven years of declaration of dividend therewas no unclaimed amount or shares in respect of the unclaimed amount were required to betransferred to the Investor Education and Protection Fund (IEPF) established by CentralGovernment.
+In terms of the provisions of Section 124 and 125 of the Act read with the provisionsof Investor Education and Protection Fund (Accounting Audit Transfer and Refund) Rules2016/Investor Education and Protection Fund (Awareness and Protection of Investors) Rules2001 since the Company has not completed seven years of declaration of dividend therewas no unclaimed amount or shares during the financial year that were required to betransferred to the Investor Education and Protection Fund (IEPF) established by CentralGovernment.
 The Company has appointed a Nodal Officer under the provisions of IEPF thedetails of which are available on the website of the Company at www.whirlpoolindia.comunder Investor's section.

 LISTING OF SHARES

-The shares of the Company are listed on the National Stock Exchange of India Limited(NSE) and BSE Limited (BSE)
+The Company's equity shares are listed on the National Stock Exchange of India Limited(NSE) and BSE Limited (BSE).

 Your Company upholds the standards of governance and is compliant with the CorporateGovernance provisions as stipulated under SEBI Listing Regulations.
-A report on CorporateGovernance is annexed as Annexure - A and forms part of Annual Report along withCompliance Certificate issued by Statutory Auditors' is enclosed as part of CorporateGovernance Report.
+A report on CorporateGovernance is annexed as Annexure - A and forms part of Annual Report along withCompliance Certificate issued by Statutory Auditors is enclosed as part of CorporateGovernance Report.

 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGE EARNINGS & OUTGO